Aeropay Pricing

 What’s next for ACH credit?

-ACH transactions are revolutionizing the way we pay and get paid.
+ACH transactions are being revolutionized by account-to-account (A2A) payments.
 Paper checks are virtually gone, and even cash, debit cards, and credit cards are becoming archaic in comparison to recent fintech advancements.

 Early adopters like Gen Z are already heavily leveraging new payment methods as 79% have tried a new payment method in the last year, the highest share across age demographics.

-As more companies and individuals get on board with payment methods like ACH, we’ll see a world where money flows in and out of accounts seamlessly in the same-day.
+As more companies and individuals accept ACH payments, we’ll see a world where money flows in and out of accounts seamlessly in the same-day.

 We will also see significantly more development both within and alongside the ACH system.
 New products and processors will compete while consumers and businesses leverage advancements to improve money movement and management.